VerdiB/wp_allergenen_free/allergens-dietary/README.md

 ## Fixes and changes
 - Description plugin translation fix
 - 'allergen already exists' notification for adding allergens that already exist instead of an error
-- Made it visible when a active allergen is connected to an product
+- Made it visible when an active allergen is connected to an product
 - removed functions.php and placed it back in other files exept for the unused functions

 ### Performance